German Naval Intelligence Service: Liaison

 Liaison with other German Signals Intelligence organisations, although described as close, was somewhat different.
-In the 1920's there was little organisational liaison between the different signals intelligence agencies.
+In the 1920s there was little organisational liaison between the different signals intelligence agencies.
 What was exchanged tended to be on minimal terms.
 Relations did exist between certain individuals notably Wilhelm Tranow of B-Dienst and Dr. Erich Hüttenhain of the Reichswehrministerium/Chiffrierstelle cipher agency, (early OKW/Chi) by exchanges between individual team members which tended to be on a like-for-like basis.

 In the 1920s there was some cooperation with Pers Z S, the Cryptanalysis Department or Signal Intelligence Agency of the German Foreign Office (German:Auswärtiges Amt) but the relationship was tinged with animosity, as Pers Z S isolated itself from the German intelligence community.
 Although attempts were made to revive the relationship in 1940, nothing came of the relationship.

 Both the OKW/Chi and B-Dienst believed that the Finnish cipher bureau, which was formed in 1924, did good work with Wilhelm Fenner of the OKW/Chi visiting the Finnish cipher bureau unit on a fact finding visit in 1927.
 B-Dienst had substantial links with the Finns, and started training them in 1935.
-The Finns has purchased a Soviet Union Code from the Japanese which was used in the Baltic to read Russian Naval traffic in 1937.
+The Finns has purchased a Soviet Union code from the Japanese which was used in the Baltic to read Russian Naval traffic in 1937.
 B-Dienst also became involved with the Latvians and later Estonians who passed raw Russian intercepts to B-Dienst, in near real time using a special code, disguised to read as domestic traffic.

 In 1932, the Italian Regina Marina (Regia Marina), signal intelligence unit, Servizio Informazioni Segrete made contact with B-Dienst to ask for help with intelligence sharing, with B-Dienst explicitly wanting French naval intercepts from the Mediterranean and a relationship was established in Spring 1933.
 In April 1933, Tranow and others traveled to Rome to exchange material through the German naval Attaché.
 But the relationship soured due to Italy's role in the Stresa Front agreement.
 In 1936, the Italian Regia Marina made a further attempt, when both Adolf Hitler and Benito Mussolini required cooperation between the military intelligence agencies of both nations, but B-Dienst was not part of this agreement until 1936 and B-Dienst considered the Italian unit to be complete amateurs.